Recording Time FAQ’s

 There are two categories of hours:

-Visiting – any time you visit in an approved WAGS facility.
+Visiting – any time you visit in an approved WAGS facility, school or airport.
 This can be with your pet, as a trained aide with an Ambassador Team, or auditing a facility.
 Time is kept from when you arrive at the site until you leave.

 Non-Visiting – everything else you do for or as part of WAGS.
 These hours include: